Utagai/spice/README.md

 [![Build Status](https://travis-ci.org/Utagai/spice.svg?branch=master)](https://travis-ci.org/Utagai/spice)

-**Note: The Official MAL API is currently not suitable for use for an indefinite amount of time.
+**Note: The Official MAL API has been taken down by MAL itself due to security concerns and is therefore unavailable for use.
 This means that this API (which is a wrapper) will not work!
 Please check [MyAnimeList](https://myanimelist.net/) for more information!**

 # An Introduction